Family detail

 Infant Passport Photo UK

-Users who search for an infant passport photo usually want a practical answer on whether the current frame is worth keeping and how to get a better one at home if it is not.
+Users who search for an infant passport photo usually want to check first whether the current frame is worth keeping and, if it is not, move into the right age-specific route for a calmer retake at home.
 This page sits between newborn-only help and the broader baby workflow.

 Direct answer